vele616/monorepo/packages/jobboard/website/content/jobs/javascript-graphics-engineer-sticker-mule-UATST.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/sticker-mule"
 companyWebsite: "https://www.stickermule.com/"
-summary: "To apply as a javascript graphics engineer at Sticker Mule, you preferably need to have some knowledge of: experience in: #javascript, #reactjs, #typescript."
+summary: "To apply as a JavaScript Graphics Engineer at Sticker Mule, you preferably need to have some knowledge of: #javascript, #reactjs, #typescript."
 summaryBackup: "To apply as a javascript graphics engineer at Sticker Mule, you preferably need to have some knowledge of: #javascript, #reactjs, #typescript."
-featured: 20
+featured: 10
 ---

 **About Sticker Mule**